3db/3db/docs/usage/custom_controls.rst

-These type of controls are implemented to change/control the scene before an image of the scene is rendered, e.g., move objects around, add occlusion, change camera properties, change scale of the object, etc. All it takes to implement a new preprocess control is to subclass the provided base classes, :class:`threedb.controls.base_control.PreProcessControl`:
+These type of controls are implemented to change/control the scene before an image of the scene is rendered, e.g., move objects around, add occlusion, change camera properties, change scale of the object, etc. All it takes to implement a new preprocess control is to subclass the provided base class, :class:`threedb.controls.base_control.PreProcessControl`:

 .. code-block:: python